aardappel/lobster/docs/source/memory_management.md

 I mentioned linearity (every object can only have one pointer to it) and regions (every object is assigned a memory pool that outlives them all), and I have implemented languages in the past that implemented both of those strategies.
-While viable, I felt at the time they required too much programmer assistence to be mainstream.
+While viable, I felt at the time they required too much programmer assistance to be mainstream.

 Ownership models
 ---------------